Camp Phone: 705-842-2524 (June - August)

 Building structures have also changed considerably.
 The lodge was enlarged, and the kitchen was moved from the back to the side . . . and later, a dining hall was added, allowing the lodge to be used for indoor programming.
 In the early '70s, the Alma Lodge was built for staff housing, a Camp Office, and a First Aid/Health Room.
 Unfortunately, in 2013 Alma Lodge was demolished.
 In the 80s and early '90s, a new Craft Cabin and two new sleeping cabins were built, with the newest being wheelchair accessible.
 Before the 2000 camping season, a new roof was built over the lodge, a new water system was installed, and the kitchen was renovated.
 The main washroom building was completely renovated for 2003 . . . and the story continues.

 In the summer of 2000, Camp McDougall became an accredited member of the Ontario Camping Association, and in 2004 became a fully accredited United Church Camp, verifying the high standard of camping we offer our campers.
 Many people have given their time and talent to Camp McDougall as board members, congregations, staff, counsellors, chaplains, clean-up crews, and volunteers on all levels of operation.
-All of them have left a little bit of themselves at Camp McDougall and taken a part of Camp with them in their hearts.
+All of them have left some of themselves at Camp McDougall and taken a part of Camp with them in their hearts.